 Only policies sold on or before 13th March 2020 with Travel Disruption Cancellation cover will respond to claims relating to cancelled holidays as a result of the Covid-19 virus pandemic.
 To check whether you have Cancellation cover, refer to the Policy Schedule sent with your original policy email confirmation.
 Travel Disruption cover is only available if you do not benefit from the protection offered by a package holiday.
 There is no cover if your holiday was a package holiday, you will qualify for a full refund from your tour operator or airline if your trip is cancelled by the service provider.

 To make a claim, please call the claims department at Ageas Insurance:

 To obtain a claim form or to discuss your claim, call 0345 122 3280

 note: claims are handled directly by the Ageas claims department and not by Snowcard - Snowcard do not issue claims forms, contact the number above to have the form sent or email firstname.lastname@example.org

 The situation following the announcement that the Coronavirus Covid-19 outbreak is declared a pandemic has resulted in unprescedented volumes of calls and claims for assistance.
 Normal response times have been affected but are getting back to near normal.

-The bulk of claims relating to the immediate fallout from the FCO advising against travel in March 2020 have been finalised or are being processed.
-We are advised by our underwriters at Ageas Insurance that they are well on track to clear the backlog by the end of May.
+The bulk of claims relating to the immediate fallout from the FCO advising against travel in March 2020 have been finalised.
+If your claim is currently outstanding, please call the Ageas claims department on 0345 122 3280

 There will be a continuing steady flow of claims relating to holidays booked for June, July and August but these are not expected to create the same problems as they will be replacing claims normally experienced during the summer for lost baggage, medical and cancellation not connected with Covid-19.